SMART: Submodular Data Mixture Strategy for Instruction Tuning: Experiments

 \subsection{Evaluation Protocol}

-We evaluate the finetuned models on two benchmark datasets: MMLU~\cite{hendrycks2020measuring} with 57 tasks assessing world knowledge and problem-solving, and BBH~\cite{suzgun2022challenging} with 23 challenging tasks from Big-Bench~\cite{srivastava2022beyond}.
-MMLU covers STEM, Humanities, Social Sciences, and Other (business, medical, and misc.) categories, while BBH includes NLP and Algorithmic tasks\footnote{The \textit{Algorithmic} subcategory is so named because these tasks (e.g., 2-digit arithmetic) do not require an LLM to be solved.}.
+We evaluate the fine-tuned models on two benchmark datasets: MMLU~\cite{hendrycks2020measuring} with 57 tasks assessing world knowledge and problem-solving, and BBH~\cite{suzgun2022challenging} with 23 challenging tasks from Big-Bench~\cite{srivastava2022beyond}.
+MMLU covers STEM, Humanities, Social Sciences, and Other (business, medical, and misc.) categories, while BBH includes both NLP and Algorithmic tasks\footnote{The \textit{Algorithmic} subcategory is so named because these tasks (e.g., 2-digit arithmetic) do not require an LLM to be solved.}.
 Evaluation involves prompting the LLM directly and using Exact Match as the scoring metric.
-Responses undergo basic post-processing steps (removing punctuation and lowercasing) and are generated using Greedy Decoding.
-For baseline data mixtures, 3 mixtures with different random seeds are created and the mean exact match of the 3 finetuning runs is reported.
+Responses are generated using the greedy decoding approach and they undergo basic post-processing steps (removing punctuation and lower-casing) before calculating exact match.
+For baseline data mixtures, 3 mixtures with different random seeds are created and the mean exact match of the 3 fine-tuning runs is reported.